 We adopted employee incentive plans for the benefit of our employees as remuneration for their services provided to us to incentivize and reward the eligible persons who have contributed to the success of our company.
-For the years ended December 31, 2021, 2022, and six months ended June 30, 2023, we incurred share-based payment expenses of US\$3.4 million, US\$6.1 million, and US\$2.4 million, respectively.
+For the years ended December 31, 2021, 2022, and 2023, we incurred share-based payment expenses of US\$3.4 million, US\$6.1 million, and US\$4.3 million, respectively.
 To further incentivize our employees to contribute to us, we may grant additional share-based compensation in the future.
 Issuance of additional Shares with respect to such share-based payment may dilute the shareholding percentage of our existing shareholders.
 Expenses incurred with respect to such share-based payment may also increase our operating expenses and therefore have a material and adverse effect on our financial performance.